protocol/CryptoNetLab/open_problems/Proof-of-Space_and_Useful_Space_Open_Problems.md

 Filecoin uses a PoRep that is constructed taking the advice A of a Stacked-DRGs PoS and adding to it the data D (ie, a "*replica"* R is defined as R = D + A, "additive compiler")[^1].
 Improving the concrete efficiency or the security assumptions of Stacked-DRGs will overall improve the Filecoin network.

-### Problem 2: Graph-labeling based PoS in the cost model.
+### Problem 2: Graph-labeling based PoS in the cost model

 We know that construction based on hash-tables can be used in the cost model (eg, [eprint 2016/035][13]).\
 Can a graph-labeling based construction be used in this model?
 While researching this direction we found out the [Stacked-Expanders][14] PoS, can be used in the cost model.
 Indeed, adapting the pebbling analysis used for the Stacked-DRG graph for the stacked-expanders graph we are able to count the number of hash calls required to answer an audit challenge when the storage requirement is not fulfilled.
 Then, assuming a price for each hash call, we can estimate the cost for a malicious prover that deletes more than a fraction of the advice.
 However, this PoS does not achieve a good enough space-computation tradeoff, we only know that deleting a fraction larger than the spacegap requires a minimum number of hash.
 Can we design graph-labelling constructions, native in the cost model, with a better tradeoff?
 Moreover, hash-table construction has the "upgradability property": if the ratio between cost of computation and cost of storage change, the advices already created can be "upgraded" running an algorithm that costs less than re-running the whole initialization with upgraded parameters.
 Can we design graph-labeling constructions, native in the cost model, with the same property?
 [See Problem 7.][Problem 7: Incremental Cost for Parameters Upgrades]